 Fulfills BBS guidelines requiring that students seeing clients are enrolled in a supervised practicum with no break in excess of 90 days.
 Provides required instructor contact, feedback, and supervision/consultation during the summer break.

 Units not applicable to graduation.
 Pass/No Pass only

-Adv.
-Practicum in Buddhist/Multicultural Counseling Psych (3 units)
+Advanced Practicum (3 units)

 Provides continued support for students' hands-on clinical experience.

 PSYCH 700 & 710 must be taken in consecutive semesters.
 Pass/No Pass only